-- (1) believes that Rule 65(b)(1)'s requirements can be met and a temporary restraining order should issue without notice to the adverse party, the party should file its papers on ECF under seal and then immediately call Chambers at (212) 805-0236; or - (2) is prepared to seek relief on notice to the adverse party, the party seeking relief should simultaneously file its papers on ECF, serve them on all other parties, and then email Chambers, attaching as-filed PDFs of all papers.
+- (1) believes that Rule 65(b)(1)'s requirements can be met and a temporary restraining order should issue without notice to the adverse party, the party should file its papers on ECF under seal and then email Chambers; or - (2) is prepared to seek relief on notice to the adverse party, the party seeking relief should simultaneously file its papers on ECF, serve them on all other parties, and then email Chambers, attaching as-filed PDFs of all papers.

-As with any other communication with Chambers, parties must follow the instructions for all email and telephone communications with Chambers detailed in Rules I(B)(2)-(3), supra.
+As with any other communication with Chambers, parties must follow the instructions for email communications with Chambers detailed in Rule I(B)(3), supra.